0x80/isolate-package/README.md

 A lockfile in a monorepo describes the dependencies of all packages, and does not necessarily translate to the isolated output without altering it.
-Different package managers use very different formats, and it is not enough to just go in and change some paths.
+Different package managers use very different formats, and it might not be enough to do a find/replace on some paths.

-It is also not enough to simply generate a brand new lockfile from the isolated code, because the versions in that lockfile are likely to diverge from what you have in your monorepo lockfile.
+It is also not possibly to generate a brand new lockfile from the isolated code by mimicking a fresh install, because versions would be able to diverge and thus it would negate the whole point of having a lockfile in the first place.

-What we need is to re-generate a lockfile for the isolated output based on the versions that were locked in the monorepo lockfile.
+What we need is to re-generate a lockfile for the isolated output based on the versions that are currently installed and locked in the monorepo lockfile.

 ### PNPM